limiter121/hf2025-hackathon-submissions/submissions/AppwriteHub.md

 ## Inspiration behind the Project
 _What is the story behind this project?
 Why did you choose to work on this specific idea?_

 The reason I chose this idea was because I love Appwrite and wanted a simple solution to add common features (ex.
 CMS) in my Appwrite projects.
 Using the Appwrite CLI to push/pull changes to services is great so I built upon that.
+I like the idea of the Appwrite provided Templates (Functions, Sites) and want a more complete template (to include all services: DB, Functions, Sites, etc.).

 ## Tech Stack
 _How have you built this project?
 Mention the technologies/methods/platforms you used to build your project_